MicrosoftDocs/visualstudio-docs/docs/data-tools/connect-to-data-in-an-access-database-windows-forms.md

      The dataset is added to your project, and the tables and views appear in the **Data Sources** window.

-## Creating the dataset for an .mdb file
+## Create the dataset for an .mdb file
  You create the dataset by running the **Data Source Configuration Wizard**.

 #### To create the dataset